rapidez/docs/src/3.x/packages/statamic.md

 #### Writable Runway resources

-Within the `config/rapidez/statamic.php` config make the Runway resources writable by changing the `read_only` to `false`.
+Within the `config/rapidez/statamic.php` config, make the Runway resources writable by changing the `read_only` to `false`.
 Additionally, add `visibility: read_only` to the system fields of Magento in the Runway blueprints:

 - In `category.yaml`, the fields are: `entity_id`, `name`
 - In `brand.yaml`, the fields are: `option_id`, `sort_order`, `value_admin`, `value_store`